 The HPA axis is the hypothalamic-pituitary-adrenal axis.
 In short, the hypothalamus maintains homeostasis and is responsible for multiple bodily functions such as regulating hormones, sleep and wake cycles, and body temperature.
 It interprets information from bodily signals and responds in a modulating fashion, keeping our bodies functioning optimally.

 The pituitary gland sits below it, and is considered to be the “master gland” (although one could think of it more as the pituitary gland is king but the hypothalamus is its appointed royal advisor).
-It regulates vital body functions, commands the production of hormones and ultimately regulates and maintains an appropriate internal environment.
+It regulates vital body functions, commands the production of hormones and ultimately regulates and maintains an appropriate, balanced internal environment.

 Lastly, the adrenals produce steroidal hormones which regulate salt and water balance, sex hormones and stress hormones.